Top 10 exercises to increase height at home

 Why it works

-These movements lengthen the body, engage the back, and encourage a more extended posture.
-Pediatric sports specialists in the U.S. often recommend swimming-related motion for posture and spinal support because it trains the whole body without heavy impact.
+These drills extend the body, fire up the posterior chain, and promote a longer, more open posture.
+Pediatric sports specialists in the U.S. frequently recommend swimming-type movements for spinal health precisely because they engage the full body without heavy joint impact.

 How to do it